Los Angeles Grand Theft Attorney

 Criminal Defense Lawyers Protecting The Legal Rights of People Accused of Grand Theft

 The charge of grand theft in Los Angeles is defined under California Penal Code 487 PC.
 It's the unlawful taking of another person's property that is valued at more than $950.
 If the value of the property is less than $950, it would be considered a misdemeanor offense under California Penal Code Section 484, petty theft.
 Grand theft is a wobbler, which in simple terms means it can be charged as either a misdemeanor or felony offense.
 If you have been accused of this theft crime, you should immediately contact a Los Angeles grand theft lawyer at our law firm so we can thoroughly review all the details and start building a solid defense strategy.
+If arrested, there is a good chance you will have to appear for an arraignment, which is the first court appearance.

 In some theft crime cases, the Los Angeles County prosecutor won't even consider the total value of the property when determining if they will file a misdemeanor or felony theft case.
 These cases include grand theft with the use of a firearm, grand theft auto, and grand theft of a person, where taken property was being carried or possessed by another.